Lincoln Park does NOT license cats.

 82 dogs and cats were vaccinated.

-Thank you to veterinarian Megan DeBiaso and her assistant for doing such a good job as usual.
+Thank you to veterinarian Megan DeBiaso and her assistant for doing such a good job.
 Also, thank you to our two volunteers Joe Esposito and Jeanne Urna - I would not have been able to do the clinic without you help.

 Dog Licensing / Registration Tag / Immunization